Hutang Pemerintah Indonesia

 Teks ini hanya tersedia dalam bahasa Inggris

 Indonesia's public debt as a share of its gross domestic product (GDP) has shown a significant improvement since the Asian Financial Crisis erupted in the late 1990s.
-From over 150 percent of GDP in 1998, Indonesia's external debt declined to around 25 percent in 2012.
+From over 150 percent of GDP in 1998, Indonesia's external debt declined to around 28 percent in 2013.
 This represents a healthy condition compared to many developed countries that are currently in trouble to ease public debt.
 Similarly, Indonesia's external debt as a percentage of its exports has shown an impressive decline as well; from 179.7 percent in 2004 to 97.4 percent in 2011.
-These numbers measure the government's ability to make future payments on its debt, thus positively affecting Indonesia's borrowing costs, government bond yields and international credit ratings when this debt is as low as in Indonesia.
-This development is in large extent due to prudent fiscal policy of the government and compliance with fiscal rules that set limits on the upper level of debt.
+These numbers measure the government's ability to make future payments on its debt, thus positively affecting Indonesia's borrowing costs, government bond yields and international credit ratings when this debt is as low as in the case of Indonesia.
+This development is particularly due to the prudent fiscal policy approach of the Indonesian government and compliance with fiscal rules that set limits on the upper level of debt.

 The Indonesian government's external debt consists of bilateral and multilateral loans, export credit facilities, commercial loans, leasing and government securities (SBN) owned by non-residents, issued on both foreign and domestic markets.
 Government securities consist of government debt securities (SUN) and government Islamic securities (SBSN).
 Government debt securities consist of government bonds due more than 12 months and Treasury Bills (SPN) due less than or 12 months.
 Government Islamic Securities consist of both long-term security (Ijarah Fixed Rate/IFR) and Global Sukuk.